smartcontractresearchforum/docs/en/hiring_project_management.md

 * Your CV/resume
 * A short blurb (1-2 paragraphs) about why you're interested
 * Links to previous work, githubs, etc.

+## Learn More About SCRF

+SCRF is an interactive forum supported by an active international community.
+SCRF’s members work together to advance actionable blockchain research.
+[Learn](https://github.com/smartcontractresearchforum/docs) more about SCRF, and discover ways to [get involved](https://github.com/smartcontractresearchforum/docs/blob/main/en/content_connecting_with_scrf.md).